Who this guide is for

 All climate matters meeting materiality threshold require disclosure regardless of SASB coverage

-Materiality under UK SRS12 is single materiality focused on enterprise value: information is material if its omission, misstatement, or obscuring could reasonably be expected to influence decisions made by primary users (investors, lenders, creditors)12.
+Materiality under UK SRS1 is single (financial) materiality: information is material if its omission, misstatement, or obscuring could reasonably be expected to influence decisions made by primary users of general purpose financial reports (UK SRS S1 ¶18), judged by reference to the entity’s cash flows, access to finance or cost of capital (¶3)1.

 This contrasts with the double materiality used in the EU CSRD, which adds an outside-in perspective on company impacts regardless of financial effect.